WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. phrase: presence of mind - the ability to remain calm and take quick, sensible action. 保持冷静并采取快速，明智行为的能力。

+- press

+  1. verb: move or cause to move into a position of contact with something by exerting continuous physical force.

+     _"he pressed his face to the glass"_

+  2. verb: apply pressure to (something) to flatten, shape, or smooth it, typically by ironing.

+     _"she pressed her nicest blouse"_

+  3. verb: forcefully put forward (an opinion, claim, or course of action).

+     _"Rose did not press the point"_

+  4. verb(WEIGHTLIFTING): raise (a specified weight) by first lifting it to shoulder height and then gradually pushing it upward above the head.

+  5. verb(GOLF): try too hard to achieve distance with a shot, at the risk of inaccuracy.

+  6. noun: a device for applying pressure to something in order to flatten or shape it or to extract juice or oil.

+     _"a flower press"_

+  7. noun: a printing press.

+  8. noun: newspapers or journalists viewed collectively. 媒体（press conference 媒体发布会；go to the press 去向媒体曝光）。

+     _"the press was notified"_

+  9. noun: an act of pressing something.

+     _"the system summons medical help at the press of a button"_

+  10. noun(WEIGHTLIFTING): an act of raising a weight to shoulder height and then gradually pushing it above the head.

+  11. noun(SCOTTISH · IRISH): a large cupboard.

+  _"the necessary linen was kept in a large press, and in another was the silver plate and several sets of china"_

 - pressing

   1. adjective: (of a problem, need, or situation) requiring quick or immediate action or attention. （关于问题，需求，或情况）需要迅速或立即采取行动或注意的。